swagger-api/swagger-node/README.md

 ![alt text](./docs/images/overview2.png)

 One great thing about this approach is that all of the Swagger validation logic is handled for you, and all of the routing logic is managed through the Swagger configuration.
-You don't have to rewrite any of that yourself.
+You don't have to code any of that stuff yourself.

 # Your swagger API in five steps